shaondebnath/Restful-API-in-Java/README.md

-# REST Basisprojekt
+# Spring Boot REST Base Project
-Einfaches REST-Beispielprojekt mit Spring Boot, inklusive fertiger POM und Dockerfile.
+Simple spring boot base project, including pre-configured POM and simple Dockerfile.

+To use the project you need Java (JDK 8+) and Maven.